adsurkasur/ArinaAI/ROADMAP.md

 ---

+**Note:**
+- The AI model used (currently Gemma 2) may change as development progresses to improve performance and adaptability.
+- The search capability (currently using DuckDuckGo) may be replaced or enhanced with other search integrations in future updates.
-Each phase will include iterative UI/UX enhancements as new features are added.
+- Each phase will include iterative UI/UX enhancements as new features are added.